mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 For this acquisition, the buyer drafted their own asset purchase agreement.
 For the most part, we agreed on the initial draft, but there were a few key terms where we were far apart.

 Lawyers get expensive fast &mdash; mine was $550/hr.
-They also slow down the process and add complexity.
+They also slow down the process.
+The buyer and I could usually arrange to meet within one business day, whereas arranging a meeting with both of our lawyers would probably take a week.

 When the buyer and I would run into disagreements in the contracts, we'd first talk one-on-one.
 In these conversations, my goal was to go past the terms in the contract and find out the underlying need.